-Testing blunders crippled U.S. response as coronavirus spread
+Testing blunders crippled US response as coronavirus spread

 On Feb.
 24, exasperated officials at the Association of Public Health Laboratories sent a letter to the FDA, basically asking permission for state labs to develop their own tests.
 Within days, the FDA reversed its previous position and said both public and private labs could conduct testing.

-Trump, for his part, continued to insist the virus would die out on its own.
-“One day, it’s like a miracle.
-It will disappear,” he predicted Feb.
+Trump continued to insist the virus would die out on its own.
+"One day, it's like a miracle.
+It will disappear," he predicted Feb.
 27.

 By then, experts say, the opportunity to halt the relentless spread of the virus within the U.S. population had been lost.